Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Background

-Text summarisation is the process of distilling the most important information from a source text to produce an abridged version for a particular user or task \cite{zhang25survey,mani1999advances} While early approaches to automatic summarisation were predominantly \textit{extractive}, relying on directly copying segments from the source text \cite{carbonell1998mmr}, many use cases benefit from \textit{abstractive} summaries that rephrase the original content.
+Text summarisation is the process of automatically distilling the most important information from a source text to produce an abridged version for a particular user or task \cite{zhang25survey,mani1999advances}.
+While early approaches to automatic summarisation were predominantly \textit{extractive}, relying on directly copying segments from the source text \cite{carbonell1998mmr}, many use cases benefit from \textit{abstractive} summaries that rephrase the original content.
 Notably, recent advances in LLMs have enabled the generation of more natural and coherent summaries that better resemble human writing, making them well-suited for such tasks \cite{zhang25survey}.
+Multi-Document Summarisation (MDS) presents additional challenges beyond single document summarisation, requiring systems to identify salient information across multiple sources while managing redundancy and potential contradictions.